Edward Vrdolyak: Fourth term and the "Council Wars" (1983–1987)

 In 1986, a federal lawsuit forced the redrawing of some aldermanic wards, and special elections in some, but not all, of the redrawn wards.
 Members of the Vrdolyak 29 were incumbents in all seven of the wards going to the polls.
 Four of them did not seek reelection, including three who sought seats on the county board.
 Two of the three attempting to retain their seats were reelected in the first round, but a third, Alderman Brady, lost six weeks later in a run-off; the council was split 25-25, creating a tie which the mayor could break.
 At this point, several of the Vrdolyak 29 began to support Washington, giving him a supportive council.

+1987 mayoral campaign

 In 1987, Vrdolyak resigned as county Democratic chairman, and ran for mayor as the Solidarity Party nominee, defeating a candidate backed by Washington in the primary.
-He was defeated by Washington, who got 53% of the vote to Vrdolyak's 42%.
+He was defeated by Washington, who got 53.8% of the vote to Vrdolyak's 42.7%.

+1988 Clerk of Courts campaign

 Washington's second term began more smoothly, but he unexpectedly died in November 1987 and Vrdolyak's political clout waned.
 In light of these factors, as well as his growing unpopularity among Democrats, Vrdolyak joined the Republican Party in September 1987.
 In 1988, Vrdolyak was the Republican nominee for Clerk of the Circuit Court of Cook County.
 He received 41% of the vote; Democrat Aurelia Pucinski (daughter of Alderman and former US Representative Roman Pucinski) won with 59%.

+1989 mayoral campaign

-In 1989, Vrdolyak again ran for mayor, in a special election for the last half of Washington's term; he won the Republican primary as a write-in candidate.
+In 1989, Vrdolyak again ran for mayor, in a special election for the last half of Washington's unexpired term; he won the Republican primary as a write-in candidate.
 The general election was won by Democrat Richard M. Daley.
 Vrdolyak managed less than 4% of the vote, effectively ending his political career.